 Schizophrenia most often includes hallucinations and/or delusions, which reflect distortions in the perception and interpretation of reality.
 The resulting behaviors may seem bizarre to the casual observer, even though they may be consistent with the schizophrenic’s abnormal perceptions and beliefs.

-For instance, someone with schizophrenia may act in an extremely paranoid manner — purchasing multiple locks for their doors, always checking behind them as they walk in public, refusing to talk on the phone.
+Someone with schizophrenia may act in an extremely paranoid manner — purchasing multiple locks for their doors, always checking behind them as they walk in public, refusing to talk on the phone.
 Without context, these behaviors may seem irrational or illogical.
 But to someone with schizophrenia, these behaviors may reflect a reasonable reaction their false beliefs that others are out to get them or lock them up.

 Nearly one-third of those diagnosed with schizophrenia will attempt suicide.
 About 10 percent of those with the diagnosis will commit suicide within 20 years of the beginning of the disorder.